angstypoo/um-image-sizer/README.md

 # um-image-sizer
 This is a Javascript utility for responsively resizing images inside of a container in the dom

-To use this plugin you need to include the file before any other javascript that utilizes the utility
+To use this you need to include the file before any other javascript that utilizes the utility

  ### Summary
  This utility gives you two methods for resizing images according to a parent container.